LSEG-API-Samples/Article.EikonAPI.Python.PlotlyChart/README.md

 ## <a id="running_codebook"></a>How to run this example with the CodeBook

-If you are [Refinitiv Workspace](https://www.refinitiv.com/en/products/refinitiv-workspace) or [Eikon](https://www.refinitiv.com/en/products/eikon-trading-software) user, you can access [*CodeBook*](https://www.refinitiv.com/en/products/codebook), the cloud-hosted Jupyter Notebook development environment for Python scripting from the application.
-The CodeBook is natively available in Refinitiv Workspace and Eikon as an app (**no installation required!!**), providing access to Refinitiv APIs that are already pre-installed on the cloud.
+If you are [Workspace](https://www.lseg.com/en/data-analytics/products/workspace) user, you can access [*CodeBook*](https://www.lseg.com/en/data-analytics/products/codebook), the cloud-hosted Jupyter Notebook development environment for Python scripting from the application.
+The CodeBook is natively available in  Workspace and Eikon as an app (**no installation required!!**), providing access to LSEG APIs that are already pre-installed on the cloud.

 The CodeBook also contains Plotly *version 4.5.2*.
 You can upload the *codebook_plotly_dapi.ipynb* notebook application to the CodeBook with the following steps: